-All town personnel shall be compensated according to the Town's Personnel Guidelines for work performed under a grant.
+Town personnel shall be compensated for work performed under a grant as they would for any other Town work performed.
 Employees will be reimbursed for mileage by the town if the mileage was accumulated for town work purposes.
 Mileage can only be reimbursed if the driver is properly licensed and the vehicle utilized is currently registered, inspected, and insured.
 Mileage will be reimbursed at the federal mileage rate.
-Travel costs such as lodging, meals, and incidental costs may be reimbursed if prior approval is granted by the supervisor as matching funds, or if prior approval is granted by the GPM if the cost is included as match or is included as a reimbursable portion of a grant award.
-Volunteer work will be considered in-kind match.
-Richmond employees are not guaranteed relocation compensation and may only receive that through negotiations during the hiring process as part of their agreed upon compensation package.
+Travel costs such as lodging, meals, and incidental costs may be reimbursed if prior approval is granted by the GPM as matching funds, or if prior approval is granted by the GPM if the cost is included as match or is included as a reimbursable portion of a grant award.
+Employees are not guaranteed relocation compensation and may only receive that through negotiations during the hiring process as part of their agreed upon compensation package.
 Relocation will not be considered part of compensation costs for grants.
 The GPM is responsible for tracking their own time, expenses, and travel costs spent on or for grant purposes, as well as acquiring that information from other personnel or volunteers that perform work for the grant.
+See attached Personnel Guidelines for all Town employee compensation.

+Costs incurred by an employee will be reimbursed if an Employee Reimbursement Form and receipts are provided to Accounts Payable, and if the expense is approved by the GPM.
+See attached Accounts Payable policy.

-Contractors will be compensated through Accounts Payable and are required to submit invoices for payment as well as the W-9 tax form.
+Contractors will be compensated through Accounts Payable and are required to submit invoices for payment as well as a W-9 tax form.
 Invoices from contractors should be itemized to reflect costs identified in the grant budget.
 All expenses not submitted in the form of an invoice will require a receipt from the vendor.
-Costs incurred by an employee will be reimbursed if an Employee Reimbursement Form and receipt are provided to Accounts Payable, and if the expense is approved by their supervisor and the GPM.
+See attached Accounts Payable policy.